 In L.A. at the age of nine, Doug Robertson had already ripped off and re-written Surfer Girl by the Beach Boys.
 Since then, he pursued a life long love of guitar driven rock & roll, great vocal harmonies and cool lead guitar riffs.
 Decades later, that love has matured into great modern songs with a vintage touch.
-Humorous stories, high energy acoustic music and audience centered performances have now become the earmark of a Doug Robertson show.
+Humorous stories, high energy acoustic music and audience centered performances with a John Prine or Jimmy Buffett vibe have become the earmark of a Doug Robertson show.

 Doug 's had various solo and combo incarnations.
 In the mid '70s the formation of his band SHELTER, resulted in his tune "Bridge Builder" appearing on the compilation album "Come Back Soon" in Northern California.